Visitors at Butchart Gardens, Victoria BC

 This area showcases Victoria’s temperate climate, with its collection of over 110 lush and exotic plants.

 Quite frankly, it’s one of the most beautiful places I have ever seen.
-The 21,780 sq. ft garden is chock full of colour and life, with blooming flowers and chirping birds everywhere you look.
+This 21,780 sq. ft garden is chock full of colour and life, with blooming flowers and chirping birds everywhere you look.
 And why wouldn’t it be?
 After all, the Victoria area is home to Canada’s only Mediterranean sub-climate (It’s true, I swear!).

 The Italian Garden

-Formerly the Butchart family tennis court, the Italian Garden underwent a dramatic transformation into a colourful courtyard, with a beautiful cross-shaped pond at its centre.
+Formerly the Butchart family tennis court, the Italian Garden underwent a dramatic transformation into a colourful courtyard with a beautiful cross-shaped pond at its centre.

 You’ll now find over 21,780 sq. ft. of gardens in its immediate surroundings.

 And with over 22,000 spring bulbs and biennials, you can be assured there will be no shortage of colour.
-The garden also features a variety of fountains, sculptures, and plantings, to augment the already impressive view.
+The garden also features a variety of fountains, sculptures, and plantings to augment the already impressive view.

 And like any Italian attraction worth its salt, the garden is home to its own gelateria!
-The Gelateria Benvenuto offers a tempting variety of housemade sorbetti and gelati
+The Gelateria Benvenuto offers a tempting variety of housemade sorbetti and gelati.

 The Butchart Gardens Dragon Fountain